CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

    - Semi-amplitude of velocity shift $\implies$ lower bound on mass (see [[#8]])

    Problems:
    - Measuring shift of spectral lines $\implies$ biased toward large masses to have large enough spectral line shifts.
+Dont measure Earth-mass planets yet (see [[#9]]).

 5. **Pulsar timing**
    The first exoplanet was discovered in 1992 by Aleksander Wolszczan and Dale Frail using [[Pulsar timing]] methods.
 These exoplanets orbit a [[Neutron stars#<mark class="hltr-orange">Pulsar</mark>|pulsar]], and small periodic changes in the pulsar period indicate the gravitational influence of a companion.
 Stars discovered by this method are poor cadidates for life because they live next to a terrifying pulsar.

 **In summary**:
 ![[exoplanet_methods.png|450]]

+## 14
+**Describe a sequence of observations to identify an exoplanet, to determine that it has a rocky composition, and to measure the chemical constituents of its atmosphere.**
+1. Discovery likely to be by transits or radial velocity.
+Transit gives you $R_p$ (see [[#8]]), and this may or may not include the atmosphere, depending on wavelength of observation and atmospheric composition.
+2. Radial velocity measurement can constrain $M_p$ (if planet $\gtrsim 10\,\pu{M_\odot}$, see [[#8]], [[#13]])
+3. $M_p$ and $R_p$ gives an estimate of the density.
+Higher density (lower radius for a given mass) means rockier planet.
+There exist some mass-radius relationships for planets of different composition to do the actual constraining.
+4. For the atmosphere, look for absorption features in the spectrum during a transit.

+**What have we learned about exoplanet interiors and atmospheres from these observations?**
+- High level of diversity in exoplanet composition and properties
+- Have seen hot Jupiters with opaque clouds and inflated planets with larger radii than expected (how would we know this?
+Not with the method described above anyway)

+## 15
+**Why are M Dwarfs thought to be promising candidates for identifying Earth-sized, temperate (but not necessarily habitable) planets?**